top of page

 • Participate in District 5 events and meet people from other Horticultural Societies

 We are a fun and friendly group.
 Some of our members are just beginning their gardening journey and others have many years of gardening experience.
 Some of our members are Master Gardeners and all of our members are always happy to share their knowledge.
-Everyone is welcome!

-We are meeting in a new location in 2024: St. James Presbyterian Church (enter at back door).
 Enjoy refreshments prior to the start of each meeting (please bring your own mug if possible).

 bottom of page